Rafaue/RandomPiano/README.md

 1. Place sound files in MP3 or WAV format in the `sounds/` folder
 2. Name the files according to note names, e.g., `C4.caf`, `D4.caf`, etc.

-## License
-The project is available under the MIT license.

 ---

 © 2026 Piano Random - Project created with ❤️